Queen, the Serial Novel – Promoting On YouTube, Twitter, and Facebook

 Once I know more how to optimize or collage an image or images on FB, those might be a nice alternative presentation, especially since I already like to play with pictures for my headers, etc.

-My site, which is where I am now with this article, has the huge advantage of being to in one post list all these various places people might like to check me or my work out.
+My site, which is where I am now with this article, has the huge advantage of being able to in one post list all these various places people might like to check me or my work out.

 In addition, I have much more control over my own blog pages, both in terms of content and sizing of material.